 "Outside of the live events, the huge stadiums, we don't really see the scale of the online audience that's watching.
 But I guess that's a blessing sometimes, as if you really thought about how many people were listening to you, you would end up utterly bricking it."

-Just like commentators in any form of sport, keeping abreast of game developments and constantly adding to her many layers of research and experience keeps Scott at the top of her profession.
+Just like commentators in any form of sport, keeping abreast of game developments and constantly adding to her many layers of research and experience keeps Lauren at the top of her profession.

-But even then, Scott's not finished.
-"After all the written prep, I'll try to practice casting the specific teams that we have coming up, so I can put my prep into action and see how it flows by reviewing myself afterwards, by listening back to myself.
-Now, this is just what I do—I'm not sure if other casters go into such detail in CS:GO.
+But even then, Lauren's not finished: "After all the written prep, I'll try to practice 'casting the specific teams that we have coming up, so I can put my prep into action and see how it flows by reviewing myself afterwards, by listening back to myself.
+Now, this is just what I do – I'm not sure if other 'casters go into such detail in CS:GO.
 Most of them are more than comfortable to do it off the back of just what they've recently seen."

-This level of commitment has made Scott known to an audience of millions.
-I wonder what it's like for her nowadays, when she gets on with socializing, with just being a woman in her mid-20s, knowing that she could well be recognized on any given evening out.
+This level of commitment has made Lauren known to an audience of millions.
+I wonder what it's like for her nowadays, when she gets on with socialising, with just being a woman in her mid-20s, knowing that she could well be recognised on any given evening out.

 "I never really let my personal life and my work combine that much, but it's getting harder to separate the two.
 For example, on New Year's Eve I was out in Harrow on the Hill, which is as delightful as it sounds, doing the usual rounds of the old student pubs we used to frequent before I moved to Cologne.
 In one bar, the tender said to me: 'Are you one of those commentators?'
 My friends found it wonderfully impressive, but it's also hilarious.
 It's still a little strange for me, to be recognized, as I can be a bit of an idiot on a night out, as most of us can be.
 I can forget that I have to keep tabs on what I'm doing, as I'm not just a random girl with a gin and tonic, now."

-I get the impression that breaks from her career are good for Scott, despite the risk of being spotted and hassled for an autograph or photo.
-She tells me that casting is "draining on your personal life, and your time outside of gaming," and that 2016 has "already been insane with traveling and work, so I'm excited about the prospect of a break."
+I get the impression that breaks from her career are good for Lauren, despite the risk of being spotted and hassled for an autograph or photo.
+She tells me that 'casting is "draining on your personal life, and your time outside of gaming", and that 2016 has "already been insane with travelling and work, so I'm excited about the prospect of a break".
 But what's even clearer from our exchanges is that she's completely in love with what she does, with her living, and how she's part of a culture that continues to grow fantastically.
 "I constantly want to improve.
 I think the moment I'm 'content' with my commentating, that's the moment I'm out of it.
 When it comes to my craft, I want to do the best I can."

 "That just a small factor, though.
 At the end of the day, our viewers are already growing naturally, but I think there are small things we can put into place that could certainly help maybe the 'older' generations have a chance of finding eSports accessible."

-Anyone wanting to sample eSports for a first time, with Scott's shoutcasting assisting their education, can tune into the CS:GO Pro League finals in London on May 12-15.
+Anyone wanting to sample eSports for a first time, with Lauren's 'casting assisting their education, can tune into the CS:GO Pro League finals in London on May 12th-15th.
 More information at the official ESL website.